layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 35.503 logwood-hedge.
 Logwood is the commercial product of a tree (*Haematoxylum campechianum*) indigenous to Belize and the southeastern coast of the Gulf of Campeche and the Yucatan Peninsula in Mexico.
 A source of the dye substance haematoxylin, which produces blue, red, and purple colors.

 35.505 the flux...Endemial ail.
-General term for gastrointestinal disorders like dysentery (also known as the "bloody flux").
+The flux is a general term for gastrointestinal disorders like dysentery (also known as the "bloody flux").
 Dysentery remained a major public health concern throughout the eighteenth and nineteenth centuries.
-"Endemial" means endemic or habitually present in a certain country or area.
+Endemial means endemic or habitually present in a certain country or area.

 35.500n Saracens.
 Among the later Greeks and Romans, a name for the nomadic peoples of the Syro-Arabian desert; also used as a synonym for Arab and Muslim peoples.

 [plant] 35.508 ricinus.
 Grainger refers here to the physic nut plant (*Jatropha curcas*), which is often conflated with the castor oil plant (*Ricinus communis*).
 The physic nut tree is native to the tropical Americas.
 It is toxic to human beings and livestock and was often used as a purgative in the eighteenth century.

-[plant] 35.508n The plant from which the castor-oil is extracted is also called *Ricinus*. *Ricinus communis*, the castor oil plant.

 [people] 35.508n Ray.
 John Ray (1627-1705), English naturalist and botanist.
 Author of *Historia plantarum* (1686-1704), a three-volume encyclopedia of plants cataloging 18,600 species.